anujonthemove/Software-Engineering-Handbook/docs/python-machine-learning-template/index.md

 </details>

 Give it a try and experience the benefits of a simplified and well-structured project!
 Happy coding! 👩‍💻👨‍💻

 🚀 By adopting this clean and organized project structure, you enhance accessibility and maintainability, allowing for seamless development and collaboration.

+## 🌟 Star Us
+> If you find our project useful, please consider giving it a star on [GitHub](https://github.com/anujonthemove/Python-Machine-Learning-Template). 🤩

+>It motivates us to continue improving and adding new features. 💪

+>Thank you for your support ❤️